youssef20031/Ywai/README.md

 # Ywai
 ## Quick facts

-- This is my first implementation of a weak AI using python
+- This is my first implementation of an algorithm using python
 ## How to run the program

 - Just run ywai.py using python3 (python3 ywai.py)